-Furnaces have undergone a number of technological changes over the last few decades, allowing them to make major strides in improved efficiency.
-In fact, there are high-efficiency furnaces today with AFUE ratings of 97%, which means they only waste 3% of their energy source when producing heat.
+Furnaces have undergone several technological changes over the last few decades, allowing them to make major strides in improved efficiency.
+There are high-efficiency furnaces today with AFUE ratings of 97%, which means they only waste 3% of their energy source when producing heat.
 Below are some of the reasons for these huge improvements:

 Electronic ignition systems replacing pilot lights